mpigsley/nebraska-mushrooms/src/cms/content/species/common-morel-yellow-morel.md

 Choice.
 [Read this first!](https://nebraskamushrooms.org/articles/concerning-wild-mushroom-edibility/)

+#### Toxicity

-Toxicity: Morels **must be thoroughly cooked to be safely eaten**!
+Morels **must be thoroughly cooked to be safely eaten**!
 Poisonings from raw or undercooked morels are serious and have led to death.